 2. In Germany, in addition to legal demands for subscriber information and transactional information, we received demands for lawful intercepts.
-In the second half of 2014, we received 941 such demands regarding 1504 customer selectors.
+In the first half of 2015, we received 1,126 such demands regarding 1,813 customer selectors.
 All of these demands were for the interception of calls initiated in Germany and made to specified international numbers.
 We did not receive demands for interceptions from any other European country.

 3. In India we are precluded by law from discussing any information about the requests we might receive from the Government of India or identifying the specific number of websites that we were asked to block by the Government of India.

 4. In the Netherlands the Central Information Point for Telecommunications (CIOT in Dutch) program run by the Ministry of Justice requires telecommunications providers to store all subscriber data (name, address, service provided, name of provider, telephone numbers, IP-addresses, and email-addresses) in a central database that is accessible to Dutch law enforcement.
 The information we report here does not include access by Dutch law enforcement to customer data that are stored in the CIOT database.
 The Dutch government provides its own report on law enforcement access to the information stored by all providers in the CIOT database: http://www.rijksoverheid.nl/documenten-en-publicaties/publicaties/2015/04/22/jaarverslag-ciot-2014-op-grond-van-artikel-8-besluit-verstrekking-gegevens-telecommunicatie.html